-As energy travels from the point of production to the end user, some of it is ‘lost’ on the system.
+As energy is transported from the point of production to the end user, some of it is ‘lost’.
 Under the BSC arrangements there are two ways in which these losses are accounted for:

-- Losses on the low voltage Distribution Networks are allocated through the use of Line Loss Factors (LLFs).
+- Losses on the Distribution Networks are allocated through the use of Line Loss Factors (LLFs).

-- Losses on the high voltage Transmission System are allocated across BSC Parties through the use of Transmission Loss Multipliers (TLMs).
+- Losses on the Transmission System are allocated across BSC Parties through the use of Transmission Loss Multipliers (TLMs).

 Line Loss Factors

 Line Loss Factors (LLFs) are multipliers which are used to scale energy consumed or generated in order to account for losses on the UK’s Distribution Networks.
-There are two types of Line Loss Factor: Central Volume Allocation (CVA) LLFs and Supplier Volume Allocation (SVA) LLFs.
+Line Loss Factors are applied in both Central Volume Allocation (CVA) LLF and Supplier Volume Allocation (SVA) LLF.

 - Supplier Volume Allocation (SVA) LLFs